vellichor/learn_you_a_python/010_scope/README.md

 The set of names defined in a certain scope is called a _namespace_.
 When the interpreter is executing your code and encounters a symbol it needs to look up, it checks each of these namespaces in order, from the top layer of scope, to the one underneath, to the one underneath, all the way down to the global scope.
 As soon as it finds a matching name, it decides that's what you meant and moves on.
 If it doesn't find any match, it returns a NameError, like the one we've seen so many times.

+Each name exists exactly once _per namespace_: if we assign it again, in the same namespace, it replaces the value that was there before.
+But a name can be defined in multiple namespaces, and if you reference that name from a particular scope, you'll get whichever one is the first one the interpreter finds as it walks down the stack.

 ### Scopes Have State